rcls/discus/README.md

 stage.
 All branches may be conditional.
 There are no indirect branches, and no data access to the stack—it is not possible to branch to a computed address.

+An earlier version of the instruction set is implemented in [verilog](verilog) and ran 64-bit Miller-Rabin primality testing on an FPGA.
+This application drives some of the design decisions.
+For example, using the hidden register `K` for prefixes rather than a general purpose register, is because if the register pressure in that code.

 Circuitry Overview
 ------------------